kaushallodd62/Image-Filter-Website/README.md

 Using one or more newer CSS properties (background-blend-mode, mix-blend-mode, or filter) gives us a surprising amount of possibilities to manipulate a single source image.
 The unedited background-image is also manipulated using CSS.

 These effects should be used as a progressive enhancement.
 By default, the source image is displayed without any effects.
-The sliders can be moved to achieve filltering on various properties like brightness, contrast, saturate, grayscale, invert, huerotate, blur, opacity, sepia and dropshadow.
+The sliders can be moved to achieve filtering on various properties like brightness, contrast, saturate, grayscale, invert, hue, rotate, blur, opacity, sepia and drop-shadow.

 ## Usage